sebastianandreasson/RockingRobots/README.md

 game where you throw robots at rocks using the Myo armband and oculus rift.

-Made at Dreamhackathon 2014
+Made at Dreamhackathon 2014 By:

-Made by:
-Carl-Arvid Ewerbring
+* Carl-Arvid Ewerbring
-Philip Bretschneider
+* Philip Bretschneider
-Daniel Kihlgren Kallander
+* Daniel Kihlgren Kallander
-Mikael Storli tomasli
+* Mikael Storli tomasli
-Sebastian Andréasson
+* Sebastian Andréasson